teuthid/teuthid/README.md

 * Use OpenCL as its interface for executing code on parallel devices such as GPUs and multi-core CPUs (with [Boost.Compute](http://www.boost.org/doc/libs/release/libs/compute/) or [ArrayFire](https://github.com/arrayfire/arrayfire) backend).
 * Language bindings to C.
 * Rigorously tested using [Boost.Test](http://www.boost.org/doc/libs/release/libs/test/) library.
-* Open source, but can be used in commercial applications (licenced under [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)).
+* Open source, but can be used in commercial applications (licenced under [GNU LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.en.html)).
 * ...

 Refer to README file for more details.